Downtown Minden Historic District

 Today, Webster Parish remains an important center for agriculture, timber, and oil production.
 The parish is also home to several historical sites and landmarks that highlight its diverse history.
 These include the Dorcheat Historical Association Museum, which exhibits artifacts and documents from the area's past, as well as the Minden Historic Residential District, which showcases well-preserved homes from the late 19th and early 20th centuries.
 Overall, the history of Webster Parish reflects the region's transformation from a rural agricultural community to a thriving center of industry and commerce.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Webster Parish, Louisiana.
+This timeline provides a condensed summary of the historical journey of Webster Parish, Louisiana.

 • 1803 - The area of Webster Parish is acquired by the United States in the Louisiana Purchase.